 Order Fulfillment Process

-Order fulfillment process is based on all the activities needed for a customer to get his ordered product or service including the related customer services.
-What is e-business and how the orders are processed is discussed with the help of particular figures.
+The order fulfillment process is based on all the activities needed for a customer to get his ordered product or service including the related customer services.
+What is e-business and how the orders are processed are discussed with the help of particular figures?

 1. Product inquiry